|Written by Paul D. Race for Family Garden Trains(tm)|

 Tourism - The Little River Railroad provided access to parts of the Smokies where virtually no one had ever been.
 In addition, natural springs were considered a source of healing, so several resorts sprang up as well, including Kinzel Springs, Sunshine, and Elkmont.
 Between 1909 and 1926, tourism and logging coexisted uneasily over much of the railroad's trackage, and over much of the track that was technically owned by the logging company.
 For business reasons, Townsend dismantled the logging company's rail line to Elkmont in 1926.
 But by then, the Smokies had a reputation as a tourist destination, and people continued to come by automobile where they could no longer travel by train.

 As more and more people saw the Smokies, the more people were convinced that something should be done to preserve them.
 By the 1920s a movement had started to establish in a national park.
-For more photos and information on passenger trains on the Little River Railroad, click here.

 The Park Movement Grows - In 1924, prominent local businessmen and others created the Great Smoky Mountains Conservation Association.
 One obstacle to their success was the fact that there were thousands of separate landowners, and few were interested in selling enough land to make a difference in the Association's efforts.